Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 - The failure of one or more organs

-When a person has had a recent infection, surgical procedure, prosthetic heart valve replacement, or immunosuppressive therapy, the person is at a higher risk of a systemic infection and drawing blood cultures would be appropriate when symptoms are present.
-Blood cultures are drawn more frequently in newborns and young children, who may have an infection but may not have the typical signs and symptoms of sepsis.
+When a person has had a recent infection, surgical procedure, prosthetic heart valve replacement, or immunosuppressive therapy, the person is at a higher risk of a systemic infection and drawing blood cultures would be appropriate when an infection of the blood is suspected.
+Blood cultures are drawn more frequently in newborns and young children, who may have an infection but may not have the typical signs and symptoms of sepsis listed above.

 What does the test result mean?

 If one blood culture set is positive and one set is negative, it may mean that an infection or skin contaminant is present.
-The health practitioner will consider the person's clinical status and the type of bacteria or fungi found before making a diagnosis.
+The healthcare practitioner, usually the physician, will consider the person's clinical status and the type of bacteria or fungi found before making a diagnosis.
 Also, additional testing may be warranted in this case.

 Blood culture sets that are negative after several days (often reported as "no growth") mean that the probability that a person has a blood infection caused by bacteria or fungi is low.
 If symptoms persist, however, such as a fever that does not go away, additional testing may be required.
 A few reasons that symptoms may not resolve even though blood culture results are negative may include:

-- Some microorganisms are more difficult to grow in culture, and additional blood cultures using special nutrient media may be done to try to grow and identify the pathogen.
+- Some microbes are more difficult to grow in culture, and additional blood cultures may be done to try to grow and identify the pathogen.

 - Viruses cannot be detected using blood culture bottles designed to grow bacteria.
-If the health practitioner suspects that a viral infection may be the cause of the person's symptoms, then other laboratory tests would need to be performed.
-The tests that would be ordered depend upon the person's clinical signs and the type of virus the health practitioner suspects is causing the infection.
+If a viral infection is suspected as the cause of the person's symptoms, then other laboratory tests would need to be performed.
+The tests that would be ordered depend upon the person's clinical signs and the type of virus the healthcare practitioner suspects is causing the infection.

 Results from other tests that may be done in conjunction with blood cultures may indicate sepsis even though blood cultures may be negative.
 Some of these may include:

 - Complete blood count (CBC).
-An increased white blood cell (WBC) count may indicate infection.
+An increased white blood cell (WBC) count (or in some cases a decreased WBC count) may indicate infection.

 - Complement.
 Levels of C3 may be increased.